-

 Intense ruby red color

-Bouquet: intense notes of black cherry that together with delicate floral sensations of violet and rose petals, alternate with hints of vanilla and cocoa powder
+Bouquet: intense notes of black cherry that alternate with delicate floral sensations of violet and rose petals, along with hints of vanilla and cocoa powder

-Taste: enveloping and lively entry, it unfolds in a balanced way, with sweet and vibrant tannins that accompany and support a savory, long and persistent finish.
+Taste: enveloping and lively entry unfolds in a balanced way, with sweet and vibrant tannins that accompany and sustain a savory, long, and persistent finish.

 - Bibenda 4/5